The Image Ark

 Running to and fro in shadow, from inner shadow to outer shadow, we seek security, social status, monetary reward, momentary relief from madness and, if possible redemption.
 In the frenzy to escape, we lose touch with one another, our roots and our soul.
-Garden Path Centers of Contemplative Art were once a place to come home to, a refuge and rest.
-One by one they have disappeared but we are confident of a glorious renaissance in the future supported in part by the sale of these paintings.
+Garden Path Centres of Contemplative Art were once a place to come home to, a refuge and rest.
+One by one they have disappeared but we are confident of a renaissance in the future supported in part by the sale of these paintings.

-Step-by-Step Studio closed its doors at the end of October 2014.
+Step-by-Step Studio in Colombo closed its doors at the end of October 2014.
 Such a sad loss, not only for the two artists that ran it so effectively, Chaminda Pushpakumara and Nalaka Ranasinghe, but also for the street kids, wounded soldiers, survivors of domestic abuse, adolescent prisoners and families of the disappeared who benefited from their service teaching Mystery Painting, a practice which disarms our image arsenals and sows new seeds of understanding and peace among rivals in an unruly world.

 Both Chaminda and Nalaka are experienced tuk-tuk drivers.
 They are masters of heavy traffic, chaos and change.
 Tuk-tuks are three-wheeled motorized vehicles used in Sri Lanka as taxis, oft emblazoned with clever sayings and words of wisdom.
 Once such wisdom provides this rush hour illumination: “Yesterday is History.
 Tomorrow is Mystery.
 Today is a Gift.
 That is why it is called the Present.”